maiertech/website/src/routes/posts/how-to-make-sveltekit-hmr-work-with-gitpod/index.md

 There is a catch with this custom Vite configuration. `GITPOD_WORKSPACE_URL` also exists in a Gitpod workspace, which runs in a local VS Code via SSH.
-In this scenario you can access the development server on `localhost:3000`, but above custom Vite configuration expects it to be on the `gitpod.io` URL.
+In this scenario, you can access the development server on `localhost:3000`, but the above custom Vite configuration expects it to be on the `gitpod.io` URL.

-Therefore, you should add the custom Vite configuration only if your intention is to access Gitpod workspaces from within the browser.
+Therefore, you should add the custom Vite configuration only if you intend to access Gitpod workspaces from within the browser.
 If you access Gitpod workspaces from within a local VS Code, you do not need the custom Vite configuration.